LaFloraison/LaFloraison.github.io/docs/guide.md

 - To establish a free knowledge repository about elementary STEM knowledge  with Obsidian, open source on Github and try to build a website to launch it.
 - To create accounts on Zhihu or CSDN or other platforms to share some formed articles on this blog.
-- To learn Manim and create popular science videos with it, then share them on Bilibili and Youtube.
+- To learn Manim, create popular science videos with it, and then share them on Bilibili and Youtube.
-- To write articles on my blog and improve the website.
+- To write articles on my blog and maintain the website.
-- To collect and organize my
+- To collect and organize my blogs and repositories into lecture notes with LaTeX when they come into a certain degree of completeness.
+To know more, you can go to [>>plan](Plan/README.md)

 > How to use this website?